 Diaper Rash and Similar Skin Infections

 A type of fungus called Candida commonly causes yeast infections in babies.
-These infections most often occur when the skin's defenses break down, causing Candida that normally sits on the surface to enter the skin.
-They are more likely to occur in the diaper area, especially in association with diarrhea.
-As a baby drools or dribbles, areas around the mouth and under the chin also become susceptible.
-Candida skin infections typically appear as bright red patches, sometimes with surrounding red bumps called satellite lesions.
-These rashes can be painful, and infants with diaper rash may be fussy, especially around diaper changes.
+These infections most often occur when the skin's barrier defenses fail, allowing Candida that normally lives on the skin's surface invade the superficial skin tissue.
+Yeast thrives in warm, moist areas.
+Candida infection is a common cause of diaper rash, especially in association with diarrhea.
+Frequent drooling makes the area around the mouth and under the chin susceptible to yeast infections.
+Candida skin infections typically appear as bright red patches, often with surrounding red bumps called satellite lesions.
+The rash is typically most prominent in the skin creases.
+Candida rashes are often painful, and infants with diaper rash may be fussy, especially around changing time.
 Diaper rashes and similar skin infections caused by yeast are usually easily treated with antifungal creams and ointments.

-Another common type of yeast infection that occurs frequently in babies is oral thrush.
-This appears as white patches in a baby’s mouth.
-These patches may appear on the tongue, roof of the mouth or inside of the cheeks.
-They are usually difficult to remove, unlike formula or breast milk that may coat the tongue.
+Oral thrush is another common type of yeast infection that occurs frequently in babies, especially during the first 6 to 12 months of life.
+This yeast infection appears as white or yellowish patches in a baby's mouth.
+They may appear on the tongue, gums, roof of the mouth or the inside of the cheeks.
+Patches caused by a yeast infection in the mouth cannot be wiped away easily, unlike formula or breast milk that may coat the tongue.
 With thrush, bleeding may occur if the patches are wiped off.
-A baby may also have some discomfort or difficulty eating as a result of oral thrush.
+A baby may experience some discomfort or difficulty eating as a result of oral thrush, leading to poor feeding or fussiness during feeding.
 An antifungal solution may be prescribed to treat oral thrush.

-Once in the bloodstream, yeast infections can spread to multiple organs of the body, like the heart, liver or brain, and cause serious problems.
-These infections tend to occur in infants who have a weakened immune system and who are already hospitalized for another reason.
-Babies most at risk include premature infants, those with a low weight at birth, babies with bladder catheters and those receiving long-term antibiotics or chemotherapy.
-Signs and symptoms may include low or high temperature, poor feeding, irregular breathing or low blood pressure.
-Though rare, yeast infections in the blood are very serious.
-They are a major cause of death in settings such as the neonatal intensive care unit, according to a 2011 article in "Early Human Development."
+A systemic yeast infection refers to invasion into the bloodstream with subsequent spread throughout the body.
+This type of yeast infection is very rare in babies, typically occurring only in those who have existing health problems.
+Infants who are born prematurely or with a low birth weight, have a weakened immune system or who are already hospitalized for another reason are at increased risk.
+Other risk factors include bladder catheterization and long-term antibiotic or chemotherapy treatment.
+Signs and symptoms may include a low or high temperature, poor feeding, irregular breathing and low blood pressure.
+Although rare, systemic yeast infections are very serious.
+They are a major cause of death in settings such as the neonatal intensive care unit, according to a March 2011 article in "Early Human Development."

 Warnings and Precautions

-- Goldman-Cecil Medicine; Lee Goldman and Andrew Schafer
+- Goldman-Cecil Medicine, 25th Edition; Lee Goldman and Andrew Schafer

 - Current Opinion in Pediatrics: Diaper Dermatitis: A Review and Update